 39yr old with a disastrous history of breast augmentation performed overseas, having a 4th revision operation.
 Significant chest wall (outwardly projecting left breast/chest wall) and breast abnormalities including severe scarring/retraction around the left nipple make a perfect result impossible!

 Procedure involved removing old implants, changing tissue plane, closing the hole between the breast implant pockets, and inserting a smaller volumes conical shaped implant 260cc low profile.

-Please note that revision breast augmentation surgery is often not easy as there are a number of factors to
+Please note that revision breast augmentation surgery is often not easy as there are a number of factors to consider including:

 - 1. The previous anatomical factors as mentioned above for primary augmentation.

 - 2. Placement of implant i.e. above or below the muscle

 - 3. The implant capsule – scarring that occurs around the implant